 Did you know that Ergon Energy estimates that for every degree that you decrease your air conditioner temperature in summer, you’ll save up to 10% on your energy use?

 Making simple adjustments to your air conditioning habits can help your family save a surprising amount of money.
-In this article, we’ll show you how to use your air conditioner economically and the ideal air conditioner temperature for electricity savings.
+In this article, we’ll show you the optimum air conditioner temperatures throughout Australia, how to use your air conditioner economically, and how to save on your electricity throughout the year.

 The most efficient temperature for air conditioning ultimately depends on the season and the climate of where you live.
-Despite Australia’s extremely varied climates, most Australians set their air conditioners to 22 degrees in summer and 19 degrees in winter without accounting for the local climate.
+The best temperature for air conditioning in summer varies depending on whether you’re at the scorching tip of our country, or its cooler southern regions.
+Despite our extremely diverse climates, most Australians set their air conditioners to 22 degrees in summer and 19 degrees in winter without accounting for the local climate.

 Below, we explore the best air conditioning temperature for you, depending on where you live in Australia.

-South East Queensland and northern New South Wales
+South East Queensland and North New South Wales

 This region has a sub-tropical climate.

-For the best result, set your air conditioner to 25 degrees Celsius in summer.
-If you change your temperature from 22 degrees to 25 degrees, you will cut your daily air conditioning energy consumption by more than 20 per cent.
+For the ideal air conditioning temperature in summer, set your thermostat to 25°C. If you change your temperature from 22°C to 25°C, you will cut your daily air conditioning energy consumption by more than 20%.

 These regions have a tropical climate.